bellamkondal/bellamkondal/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: bellamkondal@aetna.com
 - 😄 Pronouns: 🤔
-- ⚡ Fun fact: I have two first names 😄
+- ⚡ Fun fact: I have two first names but I prefer to go by Kalyani 😄